By Laura Hieronymus, DNP, RN, MLDE, BC-ADM, CDE, and Belinda O'Connell, MS, RD, CDE | April 2, 2007 12:00 am

 Until several years ago, a diagnosis of prediabetes, a condition in which blood glucose levels are high but not high enough for a diagnosis of diabetes, was made when a person’s fasting blood glucose level was between 110 mg/dl and 126 mg/dl.
 In 2004, an international expert committee on diabetes recommended diagnosing prediabetes when a person’s fasting blood glucose level is 100 mg/dl, and the American Diabetes Association (ADA) has adopted this recommendation.

-On the basis of research showing that maintaining near-normal blood glucose levels significantly reduces the risk of diabetes-related complications, both the ADA and the American College of Endocrinology (ACE) have established recommended goals for blood glucose control for most adults with diabetes (see “Blood Glucose Targets”).
+On the basis of research showing that maintaining near-normal blood glucose levels significantly reduces the risk of diabetes-related complications, both the ADA and the American College of Endocrinology (ACE) have established recommended goals for blood glucose control for most adults with diabetes (see our blood sugar chart).
 These goals may be modified for certain populations.
 For example, the goals for blood glucose control are typically lower for women with diabetes who are pregnant.
 For children and the elderly, particularly those who take insulin as part of their treatment plan, the goals may be higher for safety reasons.
 Because each person’s situation is different, it is important to work with your diabetes care team to set individualized blood glucose goals that are right for you.

 Two significant studies that paved the way toward today’s blood glucose goals are the Diabetes Control and Complications Trial (DCCT) and the United Kingdom Prospective Diabetes Study (UKPDS).
 Both demonstrated that the closer blood glucose levels are kept to normal, the less likely a person with diabetes is to develop complications.